Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays

-Since the Rydberg interaction is distance-dependent, couplings among all atoms should be included.
-However, as the interaction strength decays rapidly with increasing separation, it is sufficient to keep interactions within a finite range.
-To justify this approximation, as illustrated in Fig.~\ref{fig2}(a), we consider a six-atom model that represents a local segment of the atomic array.
-This segment spans from the $c$ atom in the $(n-1)$-th unit cell to the $a$ and $c$ atoms in the $(n+1)$-th unit cell, with $n\in[2,~N-1]$, thereby forming three consecutively arranged auxiliary and data atoms.
-Given that the number of excitations is conserved and at most one atom can be promoted to the Rydberg state, we use second-order perturbation theory to derive the effective Hamiltonian for this system as
+Since the Rydberg interaction is distance dependent, couplings among all atoms should, in principle, be taken into account.
+However, because the vdW interaction decreases rapidly with increasing separation, only a finite number of dominant interaction channels needs to be retained in practice.
+To justify this approximation, we first consider a six-atom model representing a local segment of the array, as shown in Fig.~\ref{fig2}(a).
+This segment extends from the $c$ atom in the $(n-1)$th unit cell to the $a$ and $c$ atoms in the $(n+1)$th unit cell, with $n\in[2,N-1]$, and therefore contains the relevant atoms from three consecutive unit cells.
+This local model captures all coupling processes entering the effective description, including intracell couplings, nearest-neighbor intercell couplings, and residual couplings between auxiliary atoms and neighboring data atoms.
+The corresponding all-ground-state configuration is denoted by $ |G_6^{\rm full}\rangle =|g_{n-1}^{c},g_n^{a},g_n^{b},g_n^{c},g_{n+1}^{a},g_{n+1}^{c}\rangle, $ which serves as the reference ground state of the considered six-atom model.

-where $J^{\rm inter}$ and $h_1$, $h_2$ denote the inter-cell couplings and the interactions between the auxiliary atom and its nearest neighbor in the adjacent unit cell, respectively.
-In Fig.~\ref{fig2}(b), we present the site-resolved population dynamics obtained from the time evolution governed by Eqs.~\eqref{eq1} and \eqref{eq2}.
-The two descriptions show excellent quantitative agreement for the populations on each lattice site, demonstrating that, in subsequent numerical simulations, interaction terms beyond a distance $R>R_3$ can be safely neglected.